CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-miniview-rules.md

 # REST API: POST miniview rules

 Method to add a rule to an existing selection from a collection (miniview, see [view documentation](rest-post-view-rules) for selections from a database).
 This is an HTTP POST call to the following URL:

 `https://api.copernica.com/v1/miniview/$id/minirules?access_token=xxxx`

 The `$id` should be replaced by the ID of the miniview you want to add a rule to.
 The name of the rule and other values should be added to the message body.
-After a succesful call the ID of the created request is returned.
+After a successful call the ID of the created request is returned.

 ## Available parameters